animeshkumarpaul/IncreasingReplay/README.md

 # Understanding the effect of varying amounts of replay per step in DQN

-I acknowledge that this work is part of the credited course group project on Reinforcement learning II at the University of Alberta.
+I acknowledge that this work is part of the credited course group project on Reinforcement learning I at the University of Alberta.

 Group Memeber:
 a) Animesh Kumar Paul <animeshk@ualberta.ca>